10 steps for setting up a limited company

 It wouldn’t be surprising to feel a little overwhelmed by the financial records you need to keep on top of once you’ve formed a limited company.
 In addition to hiring a professional, such as an accountant, it can be extremely helpful to use accounting software such as FreeAgent.

-FreeAgent with Making Tax Digital (MTD) for VAT is now in effect - businesses above the VAT threshold of £85,000 are required to store financial records digitally and submit VAT returns from MTD-compatible accounting software like FreeAgent.
+Making Tax Digital (MTD) for VAT is now in effect - businesses above the VAT threshold of £85,000 are required to store financial records digitally and submit VAT returns using MTD-compliant accounting software like FreeAgent.
 The software also enables you to keep track of all of your expense receipts, forecast your Corporation Tax bill and file your Self Assessment tax return directly to HMRC.

 Why not give FreeAgent a try with a 30-day free trial?